Central Valley Community Foundation

 Reapplication Policy

 Important: Past grantees will not be eligible for future funding unless all grant reports are current, submitted, and accepted.
-Final reports must be submitted by the designated deadline (typically one year post-funding) or organizations face disqualification from future funding.
+Final reports must be submitted by the designated deadline (typically one year post-funding) or organisations face disqualification from future funding.

 Application Success Factors